MODIFIED IRWIN FUNCTIONAL OBSERVATIONAL BATTERY

 The modified Irwin functional observation battery is a multi-parameter (autonomic, neuromuscular, sensorimotor, and behavioral) assessment of nervous system function in rodents.
 This systematic observational method describes and quantifies the behavioral and physiological state of rodents in response to drug exposures and can be used for multiple investigational goals including the selection of appropriate doses and optimal therapeutic window for subsequent assays.
 The procedure initially described by Irwin (1968) in mice was later adapted to rats (Moser, 1991; Mathiasen and Moser, 2018).

 The modified Irwin test is conducted in appropriate group sizes determined by power analysis.
 Male and female rats (n=4) are evaluated in separate cohorts.
 Dose-responses are investigated, and in addition to a vehicle control, an unblinded, untreated, naïve control is used to establish baseline activity and to account for environmental variables that may affect the behaviors of the healthy animal.
 For all other animals, experimenters are blinded to the treatments, and dosing is performed by an independent experimenter.
+Animals are balanced across treatment groups based on body weight.

 Before testing, animals are handled over two days to familiarize them with the experimenter.
 Animals are visually evaluated by two independent observers simultaneously.
 Baseline behavioral observations are first recorded.
 Rats are then dosed and observations are recorded again at designated timepoints post-treatment depending on the asset.